DETAILED ACTION

 1 and 12 mutatis mutandis: Crouch teaches a method for controlling a light detection and ranging (LIDAR) sensor system including one or more processors, the method comprising:

-determining, by the one or more processors, a code that has a first set of symbols having a first number of symbols [0044 teaches coded transmitted and received signals with M blocks (set of symbols) of N symbols per block (number of symbols)];
+determining, by the one or more processors, a digital code that has a first set of symbols having a first number of symbols [0044 teaches coded transmitted and received signals with M blocks (set of symbols) of N symbols per block (number of symbols)], wherein at least one symbol of the first set of symbols represents a phase of a pulse [0041-0042 teach a phase-encoded signal, wherein at least one symbol of the code represents a phase value of a pulse];

-transmitting, by the one or more processors to an environment, an optical signal generated based on the code [0044 teaches coded transmitted and received signals; 0054-56 teaches coded transmission signals], wherein the first set of symbols are transmitted as part of the optical signal in a first duration [0054-56 teach a coded transmission signal with a duration relating to the symbol set];
+transmitting, by the one or more processors to an environment, the optical signal [0044 teaches coded transmitted and received signals; 0054-56 teaches coded transmission signals], wherein the first set of symbols are transmitted as part of the optical signal in a first duration [0054-56 teach a coded transmission signal with a duration relating to the symbol set];

 in response to transmitting the optical signal, receiving, by the one or more processors, a returned optical signal that is reflected from an object in the environment [0069 teaches a received, return signal];